xuyu-cam/atlas_genetic_scores_omic_traits/GCTB/README.md

-# Codes for using SbayesS to estimate heritability of omics traits
+#Codes for using SbayesS to estimate heritability of omics traits

+#Version GCTB 2.02

+Var